Gravitational interaction of antimatter: Gerard 't Hooft's argument

 According to Gerard 't Hooft, every physicist recognizes immediately what is wrong with the idea of gravitational repulsion: if a ball is thrown high up in the air so that it falls back, then its motion is symmetric under time-reversal; and therefore, the ball falls also down in opposite time-direction.
 Since a matter particle in opposite time-direction is an antiparticle, this proves according to 't Hooft that antimatter falls down on earth just like "normal" matter.

 However, Cabbolet replied that 't Hooft's argument is false, and only proves that an anti-ball falls down on an anti-earth – which is not disputed.

 Theories of gravitational repulsion

-As long as repulsive gravity has not been refuted experimentally, one can speculate about physical principles that would bring about such a repulsion.
+Since repulsive gravity has not been refuted experimentally, it is possible to speculate about physical principles that would bring about such a repulsion.
 Thus far, three radically different theories have been published.

 Kowitt's theory

 The first theory of repulsive gravity was a quantum theory published by Mark Kowitt.
 In this modified Dirac theory, Kowitt postulated that the positron is not a hole in the sea of electrons-with-negative-energy as in usual Dirac hole theory, but instead is a hole in the sea of electrons-with-negative-energy-and-positive-gravitational-mass: this yields a modified C-inversion, by which the positron has positive energy but negative gravitational mass.
 Repulsive gravity is then described by adding extra terms (mgΦg and mgAg) to the wave equation.
 The idea is that the wave function of a positron moving in the gravitational field of a matter particle evolves such that in time it becomes more probable to find the positron further away from the matter particle.